StanevPrime/PrimeHoldingiOSArchitecture/Documentation/Bindings.md

 }

 ```
-For example, assume a View is visible/gone depending on a View Model output stream:
+For example, assume a View is Label that should update according to a View Model output stream:
 ```
 details.drive(viewController.detailsLabel.rx.text),
 ```